haqduong/news_crawler/pages/dev_processing_module.md

 ---
 {% include JB/setup %}

-Only 2 steps to integrate new module to NewsCrawler.
+Only 2 steps to integrate a new module to NewsCrawler.

 1. Include CrawlerModule
     class FooModule < NewsCrawler::CrawlerModule